NSW non-urban water metering framework

 Metering requirements and specifications

-Technical information about metering equipment including how to access the list of pattern approved meters, how to report faulty meters, how to register an inactive work and access to the maintenance specifications water users and duly qualified persons must follow.
+Technical information about metering equipment including how to access the list of pattern approved meters, report faulty meters, register an inactive work and the maintenance specifications water users and duly qualified persons must follow.

-Information about telemetry requirements, market engagement and the listing of compatible telemetry devices and solutions.
+Information about telemetry requirements, market engagement and compatible telemetry devices and solutions.

 Forms, certificates and fact sheets

-Fact sheets, best practice guides and approved forms water users and duly qualified persons need to complete and submit to the government.
+Fact sheets, best practice guides, and the approved forms water users and duly qualified persons must complete and submit to the government.